handtrixx/dolf/README.md

  - [ ] Dolf listed in Wildlife as Community APP

 ### v0.4
+ - [ ] Extending and correting documentation
+ - [x] Generation of Logo
+ - [x] Generation of Screenshot
  - [x] Decision to separate Win3.11 and Win98SE to separate projects, to have a stable and simple env for MS-DOS
- - [ ] Extending Documentation
- - [x] Generation of Logo
- - [ ] Generation of Screenshot

 ### v0.3
  - [x] Testing by playing (tested Ascendancy and Warcaraft II ... much too long ... lost focus ...